Kaibab National Forest

 The map above has been experiencing technical difficulties.
 You can also click on the Maps link above (https://inciweb.nwcg.gov/incident/maps/5209/) to view the latest incident map.

 Fire officials from the Coconino and Kaibab National Forests have been working jointly on a lightning-caused wildfire that began on the northeast side of Kendrick Peak in Kendrick Mountain Wilderness.
-The wildfire is burning in heavy dead and down trees and forest debris left from the Pumpkin Fire of 2000.
-Snags (standing dead trees), steep slopes and overall hazardous terrain have led fire officials to identify a system of roads at the base of the mountain to serve as boundaries from which to halt the wildfire’s progression.
+The wildfire burned in heavy dead and down trees and forest debris left from the Pumpkin Fire of 2000.
+Snags (standing dead trees), steep slopes and overall hazardous terrain led fire officials to identify a system of roads at the base of the mountain to serve as boundaries from which to halt the wildfire’s progression.

 |Current as of|